June 1st, 2021

 An Evaluation Committee and Coaching Selection Committee will be formed prior to the start of the evaluations (in accordance with the Zone 2 AA Operating Policies.)

 The Evaluation Committee and the Head Coach will be responsible for selecting players for each team based on individual player performance evaluation rank and specific team needs.
-This year Zone 2 will have the expertise of the University of Lethbridge Coaching staff and select players for the evaluation of all players.
+The Coaching Selection Committee will be responsible for selecting head coaches for each team.

 Each Zone 2 AA team will have a minimum of 14 skaters and 1 goalie.